hartwigmedical/actin/molecular/README.md

 ---|---|---
-mutations | BRAF V600E, EGFR exon 19 deletion | A list of gene-specific mutations that should be matchable to the molecular rules as defined in the treatment database. activatedGenes | KRAS, NRAS | A list of genes considered to be activated. inactivatedGenes | TP53, RB1 | A list of genes considered to be inactivated (along with a boolean whether they have been deleted completely). amplifiedGenes | MYC | A list of genes considered to be amplified. wildtypeGenes | BRAF | A list of genes considered to be wildtype. fusions | EML4-ALK | A list of genes considered to be fused together.
+mutations | BRAF V600E, EGFR exon 19 deletion | A list of gene-specific mutations that should be matchable to the molecular rules as defined in the treatment database. activatedGenes | KRAS, NRAS | A list of genes considered to be activated. inactivatedGenes | TP53, RB1 | A list of genes considered to be inactivated. amplifiedGenes | MYC | A list of genes considered to be amplified. wildtypeGenes | BRAF | A list of genes considered to be wildtype. fusions | EML4-ALK | A list of genes considered to be fused together.